sonos/tract/README.md

 ## Real-time streaming support

-This is a semi-experimental support for real-time application like voice processing.
-In many real time voice application, processing must happen "as you go", one can not wait for the end of the incoming audio signal to start decoding.
+This is a semi-experimental support for real-time applications like voice processing.
+In many real time voice applications, processing must happen "as you go".
+One can not wait for the end of the incoming audio signal to start decoding.

-While Kaldi has build its inference engine around this streaming constraint, our approach to the same issue, is a bit different. `tract` graph analyser and optimiser will reason on "streamed" tensors, in order to generate an equivalent stateful "pulsing" network that will propagate small time slices ("pulse") of data.
-This make optimisation efforts on pulsing and "finite" tensor mode mutually benefit each other.
+While Kaldi has built its inference engine around this streaming constraint, our approach to the same issue is a bit different. `tract` graph analyser and optimiser will reason on "streamed" tensors, in order to generate an equivalent stateful "pulsing" network that will propagate small time slices ("pulses") of data.
+This makes optimisation efforts on pulsing and "finite" tensor modes mutually benefit each other.

 Obviously, this conversion only makes sense for a subset of operators, so not